milofultz/tod/README.md

 * Saves tasks in an easy to read plaintext file in the root folder called `~/.tod`
 * Includes built in timer for timeboxing/focused work time
-* Archives past tasks by default when starting a new task list

 ### Usage